Ormeau Hills

 Residential development activity is lower than average in Ormeau Hills according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Ormeau Hills averaged approximately 10 new dwelling approvals annually over the past five financial years, totalling an estimated 54 homes.
-As of FY-26, three approvals have been recorded.
-On average, 5.6 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating supply lagging demand and potential buyer competition and pricing pressures.
-New properties are constructed at an average expected cost of $371,000.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Ormeau Hills averaged around 10 new dwelling approvals each year over the past five financial years, totalling an estimated 54 homes.
+So far in FY-26, 3 approvals have been recorded.
+Over these five years, an average of 5.6 people moved to the area for each dwelling built.
+This supply lagging demand indicates heightened buyer competition and pricing pressures, with new properties constructed at an average value of $371,000.

 Frequently Asked Questions - Development